Tipps

 Illness, heavy alcohol consumption, or irregular sleep patterns (for example due to shift work) can influence the temperature.
 These interference factors have to be documented and, if necessary, factored out of the temperature, so that they don’t distort your calculation.
 Not everyone’s body reacts in the same way, which is why there aren’t any generally applicable interference factors that inevitably lead to a rise in temperature.
 Each woman has to decide for herself whether she thinks that the temperature could be distorted.

-There is a specific list of interference factors, which you can also find in the Ovy app:
+There is a specific list of interference factors, which you can also find in the Ovy App:

 • Taking drugs